What is a Pivot Door? Everything You Need to Know

 Seeing the Difference

 One of the first things you’ll notice is that pivot doors are often much taller and wider than your standard hinged door.
-If you’re happy with a grander entrance that really makes a statement, then a pivot door could be right up your street.
+If you want a grand entrance that makes a statement, a pivot door could be the ideal choice for you.
 They have a sleek, unique, and striking appearance, often becoming a real focal point for your home.
 The way a pivot door moves is rather elegant too – it rotates smoothly, which is quite captivating to watch, whether it’s open or closed.

 Hinged doors, on the other hand, offer a more conventional look.
 That’s not to say they can’t be stylish though, as they can still be custom-made to match your design needs.